§ WK-OTTER / FIELD STUDYIMPLEMENTATION PARTNER / IN PRODUCTION

 Job costing that tracks actual versus estimated in real time, not after close

-Institutional knowledge capture that codifies decades of foreman expertise as queryable structure
+Institutional knowledge capture that codifies decades of senior-operator expertise as queryable structure

-Operational ontology connecting every job, person, asset, and client into a single connected system
+Connected operations model linking every job, person, asset, and client into one queryable system

-Writeback execution layer routing approvals, notifications, and system updates automatically
+Operator-gated execution layer routing approvals, notifications, and system updates - on operator authorization

 How the engagement worked.

-The Triple Entente applied end to end.
+The three pillars applied end to end.
 Trust first, context second, intelligence third.

-Forward-deployed engineers embedded with the operations team — shadowing foremen, riding along on jobs, watching invoicing close by close.
+Forward-deployed engineers embedded with the operations team — shadowing senior operators, riding along on jobs, watching invoicing close by close.
 Not a conference-room discovery phase.
 Real context, in the real operation.

-The operation was mapped as a living ontology: every job, crew, asset, client, material, invoice, and decision node connected with typed relationships.
+The operation was mapped as a living connected model: every job, crew, asset, client, material, invoice, and decision node linked with typed relationships.
 This became the foundation everything else was built on.

-Decision intelligence was layered on top of the ontology.
+Decision intelligence was layered on top of the connected model.
 The system began reasoning over active operations — flagging conflicts, surfacing margin risks, catching invoice gaps before they closed.

 Day 100 was dramatically better than Day 1.
-Every invoice, every scheduling decision, every exception added to the ontology's understanding of the business.
+Every invoice, every scheduling decision, every exception added to the model's understanding of the business.
 The system compounded daily.

 Q-01What is OTTER?